 As part of the process of dividing assets, spouses will submit a Domestic Relations Financial Affidavit to disclose their finances.
 Unfortunately, there are sometimes concerns that a spouse is hiding assets, being untruthful about income, or otherwise being deceptive about finances.
 In such circumstances, a person could hire a forensic accountant to further probe into the financial situation.

 Spouses in Cherokee County who are concerned that there may be financial deception during their divorce should contact a skilled property division lawyer.
-A nearby legal advocate can fight for their best interests and advise on hiring accountants to investigate the financial disclosures.
+A nearby lawyer can fight for their best interests and advise on hiring accountants to investigate the financial disclosures.